codefellows/setup-guide/system-setup/5-git.md

 [GitHub Instructions: Generate SSH Key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-1. Create an "SSH Key"
+1. Create an "SSH Key":

-   - Head to your terminal and enter the following command (using the email address you sign into GitHub with)
+   - Head to your terminal and enter the following command (using the email address you sign in to GitHub with):

      ```bash
      ssh-keygen -t rsa -b 4096 -C "youremail@example.com"
      ```

    - This will prompt you for a file location.
-Just accept the default
+Just accept the default.

-     ```bash
+     ```
      Enter file in which to save the key (/Users/yourname/.ssh/id_rsa):
      ```